gblend/dynamicmapper/README.md

 # DynamicMapper

-### A web service that supports creation of data specification for an external data, retrieval of data for providers and more.
+### A web service that supports creation of data specification for an external data, retrieval of data for providers, provider data management and more.

 ### Assumptions